The National Algae Association is the first non-profit 501(c)6

-Focusing on five (5) areas of interest:
+We will be focusing on five (5) areas of commercial interest:

-- Commercial cultivation, harvesting and extraction of haematococcus pluvialis for astaxanthin
+-Growing, harvesting and extraction of haematococcus pluvialis

 - Crack or don't crack stressed dried material.